httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Each algorithm has a status field, which is intended to provide an aid to implementation selection.

-Algorithms with a status value of "standard" are suitable for many purposes, including adversarial situations where hash functions might need to provide resistance to collision, first-preimage and second-preimage attacks.
+Algorithms with a status value of "standard" are suitable for many purposes and it is RECOMMENDED that applications use these algorithms.
+These can be used in adversarial situations where hash functions might need to provide resistance to collision, first-preimage and second-preimage attacks.
 For adversarial situations, selecting which of the "standard" algorithms are acceptable will depend on the level of protection the circumstances demand.
-As there is no negotiation, endpoints that depend on a digest for security will be vulnerable to attacks on the weakest algorithm they are willing to accept.
+More considerations are presented in {{sec-agility}}.

 Algorithms with a status value of "insecure" either provide none of these properties, or are known to be weak (see {{NO-MD5}} and {{NO-SHA}}).
 These algorithms MAY be used to preserve integrity against corruption, but MUST NOT be used in a potentially adversarial setting; for example, when signing Integrity fields' values for authenticity.
+Permitting the use of these algorithms can help some applications, for example, those that previously used [RFC3230], are migrating to this specification ({{migrating}}), and have existing stored collections of computed digest values avoid undue operational overhead caused by recomputation using other more-secure algorithms.
+Such applications are not exempt from the requirements in this section.
+Furthermore, applications without such legacy or history ought to follow the guidance for using algorithms with the status value "standard".

 Discussion of algorithm agility is presented in {{sec-agility}}.